Paco8/plugin.video.skyott/README.md

 -  Logging in by entering a username and password is not possible yet.
 For the moment it's necessary to get a cookie from a web browser.
 You'll find below some methods to do it.
 - Playback is only supported on Android devices (including firesticks) due to DRM restrictions.

+## Installation
+You can download the package from the [Releases page](https://github.com/Paco8/plugin.video.skyott/releases) or better, you can install it from [this repository](https://github.com/Paco8/kodi-repo/raw/master/mini-repo/repository.addons.paco8/repository.addons.paco8-1.0.0.zip).

 ## Select the streaming service
 Open the settings of the addon and select whether to use PeacockTV or SkyShowtime.